 Have you been thinking about getting more chickens?
-There are many swaps and meets coming soon, where you may be enticed to get more chickens.
-There are some important things you need to know before adding to your flock.
+There are tons of swaps and meets coming soon, where you may be enticed to get more chickens.
+There are some important things you need to know before Adding Chickens to Your Flock.

 During the Quarantine: